HolyKraken14/Poster-or-Graphic-Design/README.md

 - All outputs (debug images, replaced images, themed SVG/PNGs, QR overlays) are saved in the `output/` folder.
 - You can add new templates and themes in the `templates/` directory.
 - The `.gitignore` is set up to keep your repository clean.

-## License
-[MIT](LICENSE) (add a LICENSE file if you want to specify a license)

----
-Feel free to customize this README for your project or ask for more usage examples or documentation!